-Recognizing the telltale signs of a sports gambling problem is truly important for early
+Recognizing the telltale signs of a sports betting problem is crucial for early intervention and effective treatment.

-The most common symptoms of sports betting addiction include:
+The most common signs of a sports betting addiction include:

 - Constant preoccupation with sports betting and gambling